1. Busuu vs Babbel

 Winner: Busuu

 Busuu's community creates accountability through social interaction.
-Knowing real people will see and correct your work motivates consistent practice.
+Knowing real people will see and correct your work can motivate consistent practice.
 The give-and-take of helping others while receiving help builds engagement that purely self-study apps cannot match.

 14. Final verdict